Rutgers Robert Wood Johnson Medical School

-In order to meet the learning objectives and receive continuing education credit for this activity, participants are required to check in at the registration desk, attend the activity, and complete the online evaluation form at the conclusion of the activity.
+In order to meet the learning objectives and receive continuing education credits, participants are expected to check in at the registration desk, attend the program, and complete an online evaluation form at the conclusion of the program.
 A letter certifying attendance and credit verification will be emailed to participants upon completion of the online evaluation survey.

 ||In support of improving patient care, Rutgers Biomedical and Health Sciences is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.